codesharpdev/thematic-pjax/README.md

 ##Seamless dynamism

 A Thematic child theme, Thematic PJAX is a drop in solution to creating asynchronous Wordpress layouts.
 It looks and feels just like any Thematic project.
-However, as designed, content is dynamically loaded, while header and footer sections remain static, perfect for dynamic single page style layouts, without the mess of #! [hashbang URIs](http://www.webmonkey.com/2011/02/gawker-learns-the-hard-way-why-hash-bang-urls-are-evil/).
+However, as designed, content is dynamically loaded, while header and footer sections remain static, perfect for dynamic single page style layouts, all without the mess of #! [hashbang URIs](http://www.webmonkey.com/2011/02/gawker-learns-the-hard-way-why-hash-bang-urls-are-evil/).
 Finally, [page templates](http://codex.wordpress.org/Pages#Page_Templates), widgets, and [custom functions](https://github.com/wayoutmind/thematic-pjax/blob/master/functions.php#L9-17) all work as expected.

 #Getting Started